nolus-protocol/nolus-core/README.md

 ## Build image locally and run a full node with docker

-In order to run, you should put the artifact binary in the nolus-core directory and rename it to `nolus.tar.gz`.
+In order to build the image, you should put the artifact binary in the nolus-core directory and rename it to `nolus.tar.gz`.
 You should use the nolus version used in the testnet-rila, current is v0.1.37(as of November 8th 2022).
 The artifact binary is in the git pipeline under the `build-binary` command.